mpv-player/mpv/DOCS/interface-changes.rst

       property now is unavailable if no VO exists (or the VO did not return a display FPS), instead of returning the option value in this case.
 The property will keep existing, but writing to it is deprecated.
+    - the vf/af properties now do not reject the set value anymore, even if filter chain initialization fails.
+Instead, the vf/af options are always set to the user's value, even if it does not reflect the "runtime" vf/af chain.
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.